mom-ocean/MOM5/doc/web/user_guide.md

 * diagnostic manager: to register and send fields to be written to a file for later analysis
 * field manager: for integrating multiple tracers and organizing their names, boundary conditions, and advection schemes

-The FMS infrastructure (the "Siena version") forms the basis for the 2012 release of MOM.
+The FMS infrastructure (the "Siena" version) forms the basis for the 2012 release of MOM.

 The Flexible Modeling System (FMS), including MOM, is free software; you can redistribute it and/or modify it and are expected to follow the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.